ericelliott/jiron/README.md

 </body>
 ```

-Since Jiron is based on an existing template standard, the documents are easy to interpret.
+Since Jiron is based on an existing HTML template syntax, the documents are easy to interpret.
 Browserify users get support on the client side automatically using [https://github.com/substack/node-jadeify](node-jadeify).
 You can also use browser to export an AMD module or stand-alone module for the browser.

 Using it in the browser is simple: